WeGetFinancing/woocommerce-checkout-plugin/README.md

 This part is intent only for skilled technical people.

+### 4.1 Prepare your development environment

+1. If this is the first time you've cloned this repository, please ensure that
+   1. You have been installed apg and make, in a debian environment: `sudp apt install -y apg make`
+   2.

 ### 4.1.
 Install a fresh version of WordPress:

 1. Configure your .env file
-2. Ensure that all the container are down
+2. Ensure that all the containers are down
    ```
-   docker-compose down -v --remove-orphans
+   docker compose down -v --remove-orphans
    ```
 3. Delete any content inside the folders "./var/wp" but not the folders itself
    ```